 There are many reasons why we love wool.
 It regulates your body temperature to a comfortable level based on the ¬conditions: It cools you down on hot days, and insulates warmth on cold days.
 Wool also has the unique ability to keep you warm, even when it gets damp!
 If you are doing activities that make you sweat a lot, or there is a risk of rain; wool will absorb moisture and still manage to isolate heat.
 In fact, wool can hold up to 30% of its own weight in moisture and still feel dry.
 Wool baselayer is also perfect for camping trips because it is self-cleaning.
 All you have to do is hang the wool garments up for airing, and they feel fresh again for the next day.
 The unique breathability of the wool also makes it very comfortable to be active in, because it prevents you from becoming clammy.
 Read more about the benefits of wool here.

-Conclusion: If you are going on longer journeys with unstable weather, you should choose a wool baselayer.
+Conclusion: If you are going on longer trips on the mountain with unstable weather, you should choose wool baselayer.

 Wondering how to wash the wool properly?
 Check out our washing guide here.

 Great properties: Synthetic baselayer has the ability to transport sweat away from the skin, it dries quickly, is durable and feels comfortable to workout in.

 Synthetic baselayer is usually made of artificial fibers such as polyester, often added elastane to ensure full freedom of movement.
 It provides a material that is excellent for high-intensity exercise because it wicks away sweat from the skin, dries quickly, is durable and feels comfortable to workout in.